YashvardhanShekhar/Airbnb-project/README.md

 5. Open a pull request.

 ## Contact
-For questions or feedback, feel free to reach out to the repository owner or create an issue on GitHub.
+For questions or feedback, feel free to reach out or create an issue on GitHub.